tensorflow/tfx/docs/guide/index.md

 ### TFX Pipelines

-A TFX pipeline defines a task sequence and data flow through your TFX deployment.
-Individual tasks are created and sequenced by creating and linking pipeline components.
+A TFX pipeline defines a data flow through several components, with the goal of implementing a specific ML task (e.g., building and deploying a regression model for specific data).
 Pipeline components are built upon TFX libraries.
 The result of a pipeline is a TFX deployment target and/or service of an inference request.